-The memory controller manages the SMJ34020A's interface to the local memory and automatically performs the bit alignment and masking necessary to access data located at arbitrary bit boundaries within memory.
+The memory controller manages the SM34020APCM40 interface to the local memory and automatically performs the bit alignment and masking necessary to access data located at arbitrary bit boundaries within memory.
 The memory controller operates autonomously with respect to the CPU.
-It has a write queue one field (1 to 32 bits) deep that permits it to complete those memory cycles necessary to insert a field into memory without delaying the execution of subsequent instructions.
-Only when a second memory operation is required before completion of the first operation is the SMJ34020A forced to defer execution of the subsequent instruction.
+It has a write queue one field (1 to 32 bits) deep that permits it to complete those memory cycles necessary to insert a field into memory, without delaying the execution of subsequent instructions.
+Only when a second memory operation is required before completion of the first operation is the SM34020APCM40 forced to defer execution of the subsequent instruction.

-The SMJ34020A directly interfaces to standard DRAMs and in particular, to standard video RAMs (VRAMs) such as the SMJ44C25x multiport VRAMs.
-The SMJ34020A memory interface consists of the local address/data bus (LAD), the DRAM row/column address (RCA) bus, and associated control signals.
+The SM34020APCM40 directly interfaces to standard DRAMs and, in particular, to standard VRAMs.
+The SM34020APCM40 memory interface consists of the local address/data (LAD) bus, the DRAM row/column address (RCA) bus, and associated control signals.
 The currently selected word address (28 bits) and status (4 bits) are multiplexed with data on LAD.
 The RCA bus allows direct connection to address/address multiplexed DRAMs from 64K to 16M.
-Refresh for DRAMs is supported by CAS-before-RAS (CBR) refresh cycles.
+Refresh for DRAMs is supported by $\overline{\text{CAS}}$ -before- $\overline{\text{RAS}}$ (CBR) refresh cycles.